paneco/drinks-calculator/docs/contributing.md

 #### Production Mode
 The simplest way to build the code for release is to run:
 ```
-npm run clean
 npm run build:prod
 ```
-This will minify and copy the files to the `.lib/prod` directory where you can execute the unminified version of the code
+This will first clean up and remove the existing transpiled code and then minify and copy the files to the `.lib/prod` directory where you can execute the unminified version of the code

 ## License
 By contributing, you agree that your contributions will be licensed under its LGPL V3 License.